 15. Go on nature walks, and together explore the world around you.
 Remember to leave your phones behind so you don't get distracted.
 Your curious child feels safe to explore and learn.

 16. Play board games and games such as hide-and-seek as a family.
 It will create fun memories for your child.

 17. Share stories of your own childhood.
 Your child will love to hear them.
-She feels a stronger connect to you as she experiences your childhood.
+She feels a stronger connection to you as she experiences your childhood.

 18. Do a project or volunteer together.
 Do chores or cook together.
 She understands the value of working together and supporting each other.
 Your child knows you are a team.

-19. Have a weekly outing as a family-either going out to eat at a restaurant, or going out to play in the playground or going on a picnic.
+19. Have a weekly outing as a family-either going out to eat at a restaurant, going out to play in the playground, or going on a picnic.
 Only conditions-no phones or gadgets, no nagging, no advising.
 Your child enjoys your company and this strengthens her bond with you.

 20. Pray together.
-You child feels a connection not just to you, but also to God.
+Your child feels a connection not just to you, but also to God.
 This gives your child hope and a sense of security.

 These are just a few ideas on simple ways to connect with your child.
 You don't need to be there 24x7 connecting to your child.
-All it takes is a few minutes a day-or a few hours a week-to keep the connection strong between you and your child.
-So, go ahead and build in special connecting moments into your daily life and experience the joy of parenting.
+All it takes is a few minutes a day or a few hours a week to keep the connection strong between you and your child.
+So, go ahead and build special connecting moments into your daily life and experience the joy of parenting.